CarmineToriello95/tridimensional_drawer/README.md

 Tridimensional Drawer is an easy way to create a 3D Perspective drawer, where you can insert any type of widget.

+## Version 0.1.0 Note
+The version 0.1.0 solves the exception caused by the SingleTickerProviderStateMixin.

 ## Demo

 <img src="https://github.com/CarmineToriello95/tridimensional_drawer/raw/master/assets/tridimensional_drawer.gif" alt="drawing" width="200"/>